NerjalNosk/NerjalNosk/README.md

 <h1>Introduction</h1>

 <p>Nerjal Nosk here</p>
 <p>Just a young French lad, working on a few things, such as <a href="https://www.minecraft.net" target="_blank">Minecraft ⬈</a> mods, or <a href="https://www.discord.com" target="_blank">Discord ⬈</a> bots.
-I also started working with other APIs such as the <a href="https://www.twitter.com">Twitter API</a>.</p>
-<p>Student in computing sciences, having bases in Python, JS, Java, C, PHP, HTML/CSS, PHP, XML...
+<p>Student in computing sciences, having bases in Java, Python, JS, C, PHP, HTML/CSS, PHP...
 And always learning, as for there is always room to improve ourselves.</p>

 <table style="border:none">
   <tr style="border:none">